Boosie Badazz: 2010–2012: Incarcerated

 Other notable guest appearances include: Lil Jas, Hatch Boy, Yung Giga of Bad Azz Entertainment, as well as Lil Trill.
 There are some other mixtapes floating around the internet with similar titles, so Bad Azz Entertainment released it as Should've Been My Beatz on Amazon, Rhapsody and others.
 Lil Boosie released 22504 with B.G.
 In 2011 Quick release Hit After Hit 3 with Lil Boosie.
-In 2012 My Brother's Keeeper was released with Money Bagz and Quick.
+In 2012 My Brother's Keeper was released with Money Bagz and Quick.
 Also Under Investigation was released as a free download on Livemixtapes with Ray Vicks.